g0morra/wp-file-upload/readme.txt

 Please note that old desktop browsers or mobile browsers may not support all of the above functionalities.
 In order to get full functionality use the latest versions browsers, supporting HTML5, AJAX and CSS3.

-For additional features, such as multiple file upload, very large file upload, drag and drop of files, captcha, detailed upload progress bars, image gallery and custom css please consider [Wordpress File Upload Professional](http://www.iptanus.com/support/wordpress-file-upload/ "Wordpress File Upload support page").
+For additional features, such as multiple file upload, very large file upload, drag and drop of files, captcha, detailed upload progress bars, list of uploaded files, image gallery and custom css please consider [Wordpress File Upload Professional](http://www.iptanus.com/support/wordpress-file-upload/ "Wordpress File Upload support page").

 Please visit the **Other Notes** section for customization options of this plugin.